 \subsection{Data Imbalance}

-Stuttering datasets also suffer from the data imbalance problems, i.e., the number of samples available for different disfluenct categories is not uniform.
+Stuttering datasets also suffer from data imbalance problems, i.e., the number of samples available for different disfluent categories is not uniform.
 It is mentioned that in stuttering, the repetitions are the most frequent ones followed by prolongations, and blocks~\cite{guitar2013stuttering}.
-However, in UCLASS datset, the block type is present in majority followed by repetitions and prolongations.
+However, in the UCLASS dataset, the block type is present in the majority followed by repetitions and prolongations.
 The model trained on this type of imbalanced dataset is biased towards the majority class.
 In order to address this, several techniques can be exploited, including resampling~\cite{chawla2002smote}, reweighting~\cite{cuiclassbalance} and metric learning~\cite{wang2018iterative}.
-Self supervision as proposed recently by Yang et al. \cite{yang2020rethinking} can also be used to address the problem of labeling bias effect in learning on imbalanced disfluent data.
+Self-supervision as proposed recently by Yang et al. \cite{yang2020rethinking} can also be used to address the problem of labeling bias effect in learning on imbalanced disfluent data.